 “Dorks”, Sheila sighed, and hurried on to biology.

 “You can pack up your things and start moving to the next class."
-Wally Liebenow said to the class of twenty-six freshman and sophomores in her phenomenological physics class.
+Wally Liebenow said to the class of twenty-six freshmen and sophomores in her phenomenological physics class.
 She paused.
 "Except you four.
-You can rochambeau to see who goes first and start setting up your entrepreneurship presentations."
+You can rochambeau to see who goes first and start setting up your presentations."

-The physics students packed up and began heading for the door without antics.
-The room’s paneled walls opened up to another larger room with semi-circular elevated seating.
+The physics students packed up and began heading for the door as the room’s paneled walls opened in an accordion-like fashion, revealing another larger room with semi-circular elevated seating.

 Three from the group who remained all looked at Lincoln and shook their heads.
 Nobody wanted to follow his presentation.
 "Awe come on guys,” Lincoln argued from his seat, “ I want to go first."

 Ada clamored out of her bean bag to a standing position, folding up her laptop like origami and stuffing it in the pocket of her faded orange haversack.
 "No way buckeroo!
-You dig into these stupid e-ship first-prince projects like most of us dig into real apple pie."
+You dig into these stupid e-ship first-prince projects like most of us dig into drone racing."

 He stood and gave her a coy smile, "Hey, It’s physics for me, computers for you.
 We’re no different.
 I just want to go first so I can get it out of my head and learn something from your presentation."

 "Maybe, computer science from her and … well yours is about genetics.
-I’ll learn some business, right?”
+I don’t know shit about genetics.”